 Remote Access Plus is a suite of tools that facilitate remote access of client computers and includes a remote desktop module.
 The utility is available as a cloud-based service, hosted on the ManageEngine servers, or it can be installed on Windows and Windows Server on-premises.

-The tool facilitates access to client computers that have the corresponding agent software installed on them.
+The tool facilitates remote access to client computers that have the corresponding agent software installed on them.
 This agent can be installed on Windows, Linux, and Mac OS.
 The requirement for an agent requires a level of permission to be given by the owner of the remote computer.

 Once the agent is active, the technician using the controller console is able to perform a range of maintenance tasks on the remote computer both manually and through script-driven automation.